Last Updated on

 The method I picked is to use Facebook Audience Insight.

 If you have ever run a Facebook Ads, you are probably familiar with this tool.
 It basically lets you filter Facebook users based on various parameters.

 The video below explains a process I went through to create the buyer persona “John Smith”.

-As you can see, by creating a buyer persona can allow you to communicate with your team more precisely what kind of content to create and what kind of wordings should be used.
+As you can see, creating a buyer persona allows you to communicate with your team more precisely what kind of content to create and what kind of wordings should be used.